tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 ### Task 2: Run Windows Update

 Despite the Azure support teams best efforts, the Marketplace images are not always up to date.
-The best and most secure practice is to keep your master image up to date.
+The best and most secure practice is to keep your gold image up to date.

-1. From your master image VM, open the **Settings** app and select **Updates & Security**.
+1. From your gold image VM, open the **Settings** app and select **Updates & Security**.

     ![On the new Windows 10 VM image, go to settings window and select update and security.](images/w10VMSettings.png "The settings window within the Windows 10 VM")